ollikat1/ml-music-genre-classifier/README.md

 Predicting music genres using machine-learning techniques such as deep learning, various different classifiers, and hard/soft voting.

-Assignment for MBLP CS-E3210, Aalto University.
+Assignment for MLBP CS-E3210, Aalto University.